Definition of Option Adjusted Spreads

 Below are the steps for the determination of the OAS:

-- First, the discounted cash flows are calculated using the prevailing interest rates of the particular securities.
+- First, we calculate the discounted cash flows by using the prevailing interest rates of the particular securities.

 - The sum of all the discounted cash flows is taken to calculate the theoretical value of the security.
 This theoretical value of the security also indicates the security’s market value.